AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl4OgdenMissing.png)
 ###### _Figure 12 - Unobstructed stairs leading down to dlvl 5_

-When this quest is active it will lengthen a run as the player must either first complete the quest or find a scroll to teleport across the wall.
-The team found a majority of levels came from sessions where this quest would have been active.
+However, the team found a majority of levels including dlvl 5 itself came from sessions where this quest would have been active.
+The quest lengthens runs as the player must either complete the quest or find a scroll to teleport across the wall to proceed, indicating a probable motive for ensuring it was unavailable.

 ### Warlord of Blood quest availability

-Similarly at 1:44 the stairs down on dlvl 13 is not blocked by a monster:
+Similarly, at 1:44 the stairs down on dlvl 13 is not blocked by a monster:

 ![](Attachments/dlvl13MonstersMissing.png)
 ###### _Figure 13 - No monsters near stairs down on level 13_

 This indicates that the "Warlord of Blood" quest is not available.
-Four of the games the team was able to identify would have this quest available, meaning the player would not be able to progress through this level as fast as shown.
+The quest was available in four of the games the team was able to identify, meaning the player would not be able to progress through this level as fast as shown.

 ### Incorrect number of active quests in group

 The dungeon seeds matching the levels for "The Magic Rock" and "Halls of the Blind" quests show both quests as being absent.
-Since they are part of the same quest group only one of them should have been inactive, which is another indicator that video segments from unrelated playthroughs were spliced together to form the run.
+Since they are part of the same quest group, only one of the quests should have been inactive, which is another indicator that video segments from unrelated playthroughs were spliced together to form the run.

 The dungeon seed for dlvl 16 also has an impact on dlvl 4, 8, and 12 due to the game using it to determine where to place a tome on those levels (part of the lore leading up to the fight with Diablo).
-By setting up the dungeon generation code to use the seed identified for dlvl 16 with the seed identified for dlvl 12 and running through the initial creation of dlvl 12 again the position of objects changes from what is visible in the video.
+By setting up the dungeon generation code to use the seed identified for dlvl 16 with the seed identified for dlvl 12 and running through the initial creation of dlvl 12 again, the team found the position of objects changed from what is visible in the video.

 The combination of quests the team observed is impossible based on the conflicts between visible evidence and what is present in the dungeon levels from the identified game seeds.
 No viable explanation exists for these discrepancies even for a segmented run, indicating external modifications were used.